In U.K., A Veggie Shortage Inspires Funny Headlines And Serious Thoughts

 Indeed, the culinary crisis that launched a thousand headlines is the result of bad weather in Southern Europe.
 Spain's south-eastern Murcia region, which supplies much of Europe's fresh produce during the winter months, was hit with frost and snow, as well as the heaviest rainfall in 30 years.
 This coincided with a cold snap in Italy.
 The resulting crop shortages especially affected the U.K., which imports about half of its food.

-But the results weren't as dire as many news reports may have you believe: At worst, British shoppers may have to pay a bit more for zucchini, eggplant, salad and celery until April, when domestic farms begin producing those crops.
+But the results weren't as dire as many news reports predicted: At worst, British shoppers may have to pay a bit more for zucchini, eggplant, salad and celery until April, when domestic farms begin producing those crops.

 "It was overblown," says Tim Lang, a professor of food policy at City, University of London, and co-author of The Atlas of Food: Who Eats What, Where and Why.
-"It wasn't exactly a national crisis," he says, "just a little hiccup."
+"It wasn't exactly a national crisis," he says.
+"Just a little hiccup."

 But it is a teaching moment, Lang notes.
 It demonstrates the extent to which grocers in the U.K. depend on imported produce in order to supply British consumers with out-of-season fruits and vegetables all year round.

-The recent shortage has prompted some supermarkets to "switch from trucking fresh vegetables to flying them," Lang notes, from as far away as the U.S. and South America, leaving behind a huge carbon footprint.
+The recent shortage prompted some supermarkets to "switch from trucking fresh vegetables to flying them," Lang notes, from as far away as the U.S. and South America, leaving behind a huge carbon footprint.

-Mukesh Kumar, a professor of food security at Cambridge University, agrees that if there's any good that's come out of the vegetable shortage, it's that British consumers have been forced to think about where their food comes from.
+Mukesh Kumar, a professor of food security at Cambridge University, agrees that if any good has come out of the vegetable shortage, it's that British consumers have been forced to think about where their food comes from.

 Kumar more or less predicted the lettuce crisis.
-In a 2013 study, he found that the extreme weather patterns caused by climate change would upset iceberg production in Spain.
-And as climate change accelerates, Kumar says, the extreme weather will become more common – and food production is bound to be affected.
+In a 2013 study, he found that extreme weather patterns caused by climate change would upset iceberg production in Spain.
+And as climate change accelerates, Kumar says, the extreme weather will become more common — and food production is bound to be affected.

 Ultimately, the only way to avoid food shortages in the long run is to address climate change, Kumar says.
-Media reports often discuss climate change in terms of rising sea levels, and melting ice caps, Kumar adds.
-"We haven't thought about, 'How does climate change impact me, personally?'"
+Media reports often discuss climate change in terms of rising sea levels and melting ice caps, Kumar adds.
+"We haven't thought about, 'How does climate change impact me, personally?' "

 Now we know that it'll sap our salad supplies, for a start.